Unified Registration Statement

 - As you receive approvals, store licenses and other important documents in your records.

 - Update your calendar of renewals for the next year.
-In some states this will fluctuate with the date you receive approval.
+In some jurisdictions this will fluctuate with the date you receive approval.

-- Some states require you to have records available to potential donors (e.g. financials) for public scrutiny.
+- Some jurisdictions require you to have records available to potential donors (e.g. financials) for public scrutiny.
 Ensure these are readily available and up-to-date as required by law.